rcastrillon15/cabify/README.md

 # Cabify Mobile Challenge

+- You can download the apk from [here](https://drive.google.com/drive/folders/15InAe79OkfZyLPEb_vvpUWJ4yilhOeO4?usp=sharing).

 Besides providing exceptional transportation services, Cabify also runs a physical store which sells Products.

 Our list of products looks like this: